ES-DOC/esdoc-errata-client/docs/configuration.rst

     $> esgissue credset

+After setting your credentials you might want to give the new credentials a test and see if they work as expected.
+To do this the credtest command test your authentication then authorization linked to the selected institute errata management for a specific project.

+.. code-block:: bash

+    $> esgissue credtest -i institute_name -p project

 After declaring these credentials, the client will only ask user to provide the pass-phrase from now on.
 In case the user forgets the pass-phrase the saved credentials can be reset using the command:

-.. code-block:: bash

-   $> esgissue credreset

-This will obviously result in resetting the saved credentials, and the client will now ask for that information in the next usages.

-In the case that the user does recall the pass-phrase and just wishes to modify it, this is possible using the following command:

 .. code-block:: bash